tricorder-observability/grafana/docs/sources/setup-grafana/upgrade-grafana.md

 #### Upgrade Debian package

 If you installed Grafana by downloading a Debian package (`.deb`), then you can execute the same `dpkg -i` command but with the new package.
-It will upgrade your Grafana installation.
+It will upgrade your Tricorder installation.

 Go to the [download page](https://grafana.com/grafana/download?platform=linux) for the latest download links.